 The change did not occur overnight.
 In 1959, only a seven ounce can, or pony, was used for the new process, sold in eight-packs.
-Through the 1960s, cans in progressively larger sizes, extruded in two pieces (body and lid) from a small disc, replaced the tin-coated steel formerly in use.
+Through the 1960s cans in progressively larger sizes came on stream.
+They were extruded in two pieces, body and lid, from a small disc that replaced the tin-coated steel formerly in use.

-A September 1968 story in the same newspaper reported on the progress in intervening years to replace all steel cans.
-It also noted that the initial plan to collect for one cent each and recycle empty cans was abandoned in 1966.
-There had been problems with retailers collecting the cans and accounting for the deposits.
+A September 1968 story in the same newspaper reported the progress in intervening years to replace the remaining steel at Coors.
+It noted that the initial plan to collect for one cent each, and recycle, the empty cans was abandoned in 1966.
+There had been problems with retailers collecting the cans and properly accounting for the deposits.

 Tinplated steel cans, in spite of the best of internal coatings, impart a minute iron content to beer.
 While perhaps only an expert beer taster can detect with certainty the effect of iron from a tinplate can on flavor, Coors always has taken whatever steps necessary to improve quality, and the minute amount of iron was not acceptable.

-As an alternative to pasteurization, end-to-end refrigeration was introduced, from fermentation through to deliveries at wholesale and retail, to maintain the integrity of the beer.
-The company felt (correctly IME) that “cooking” the beer in pasteurization, where temperatures can reach 140 F in the tunnels used to sterilize the cans and bottles, altered the flavour.
+As an alternative to pasteurization end-to-end refrigeration was introduced, from fermentation through to deliveries at wholesale and retail, to maintain the integrity of the beer.
+The company felt that “cooking” the beer with pasteurization, where temperature can reach 140 F in the tunnel used to sterilize cans and bottles, altered the flavour.

-For years Coors used its cold packaging and distribution of fresh (unheated) beer to distinguish itself in the market.
-Its distribution arrangements, initially restricted to 11 Western states, reflected this as the beer had to be kept cold through the distribution chain.
+For years Coors used cold packaging and distribution of fresh (unheated) beer to distinguish itself in the market.
+Its distribution arrangements, initially restricted to 11 Western states, reflected that as the beer had to be kept cold through the distribution chain.

-As far as I know, Coors Light (introduced 1978) and Coors Banquet Beer remain, in 2020, cold-filtered and unpasteurized in the United States.* Today, a number of mass market beers eschews pasteurization, including Miller Genuine Draft which is also made by Molson-Coors Beverage Co.
+As far as I know, Coors Light (introduced 1978) and Coors Banquet Beer remain, in 2020, cold-filtered and unpasteurized in the United States.* Today, a number of mass market beers eschew pasteurization, including Miller Genuine Draft which is also made by Molson-Coors Beverage Co.
 And most craft beer is unpasteurized regardless of package.

-Hence, the advantage of selling canned and bottled unpasteurized beer no longer is unique to Coors, and it does not vaunt the process as formerly.
-But when it did, this showed that American beer, even in the 1970s when American beer was largely uniform in palate, could be differentiated by other than just branding and smart ad copy.
+Hence, the advantage of selling canned and bottled unpasteurized beer no longer is unique to Coors, and it does not vaunt the process as it did formerly.
+But when it did, it showed that American beer, even in the 1970s when it was fairly uniform in palate, could be differentiated by other than just branding and smart ad copy.

-There was no more hip or cult beer than Coors in the 70s, everyone from actor Paul Newman to the Secret Service favoured it.
-While light-bodied even before the introduction of Coors Light, Coors had a certain something, by many accounts.
-1970s reviewers gave it high marks in general.
-Michael Weiner in his 1977 The Taster’s Guide to Beer gave it a five-mug rating out of a possible seven, and noted its “purity”.
+While regular Coors was light-bodied even before the introduction of Coors Light, the beer had a certain something by many accounts.
+Most 1970s reviewers gave it high marks.
+Michael Weiner in his (1977) The Taster’s Guide to Beer gave it a five star rating out of a seven, and noted its “purity”.